 The donkeys, by the way, are used as taxis for hire throughout the archaeological site.

 I stepped into a few of those carved openings in the tombs, but that may be one of the most visually disappointing sides of Petra.
-There are no majestic caves of wonders, as many movies would lead you believe.
+There are no majestic caves of wonders.
 Each interior space is usually a bare hall with few distinguishing features.
 Wooden ceilings offer a splash of color in some.

 Burials of the less exalted members of the Nabatean society occurred in caves of much lesser grandeur.

-The Royal Tombs, elevated above the central area of Petra, a group of four grand façades that were built around 1st-2nd centuries CE.
+The Royal Tombs elevated above the central area of Petra, a group of four grand façades that were built around the 1st-2nd centuries CE.

-All through Petra, the main function of these tomb structures were blending funerary with banqueting.
+All through Petra, the main function of these tomb structures was blending funerary with banqueting.

-The remains of the Great Temple, dating from 1st century BCE.
+The remains of the Great Temple, dating from the 1st century BCE.

-This is the Colonnanded Street as seen from near Qasr al-Bint with views towards the Royal Tombs.
+This is the Colonnaded Street as seen from near Qasr al-Bint with views towards the Royal Tombs.

 I do not have a good caption for this standalone shot – there is something in the combination of the rock formation and a strategically-positioned bench that attracts the eye.

-Another view towards the Royal Tombs from the western edge of the city core.
+Another view of the Royal Tombs from the western edge of the city core.